-The extension means if you’re planning to buy a home up to the value of £500,000 – you won’t have to pay stamp duty – a potential saving of up to £15,000 for some.
+The extension means that, if you’re planning to buy a home up to the value of £500,000, you won’t have to pay stamp duty – a potential saving of up to £15,000 for some.
 To qualify, you will need to complete the purchase of your new property before the 30th of June.

 Keeping your buying wits about you